DiegoRM7/Dojos-and-Ninjas/README.md

 <h2> Purpose/Technical Use: </h2>
 <p>
-This project can be a framework to set up databases for keeping track of the dojos that are signed up onto specific dojos.
-A parent company to all the dojos can use this to keep records of new ninjas(members) joining, updating ninjas(members) info when needed, and deleting the ninjas(members) that are not renewing their memberships to the dojos or cancelling their memberships.
+The purpose & technical use of this project can be for a framework to set up databases for a parent company that owns many dojos to utilize.
+With this they can keep track of the dojos that are signed up under them or ones they’ve acquired/bought, keep track of ninjas that are members in specific dojos. manage new ninjas(members) joining, update info for current ninjas(members) when needed, and delete the ninjas(members) that are not renewing their memberships to the dojos or canceling their memberships.
 </p>

 <h2> How it works: </h2>